Bartoshhhh/CypressTesting/README.md

 # Automated Tests in Cypress

-This repository contains automated tests written in Cypress for the [Sauce Demo](https://www.saucedemo.com/v1/index.html) website.
+This repository contains automated tests written in Cypress for a simple free e-commerce system I found online, specifically for the [Sauce Demo](https://www.saucedemo.com/v1/index.html) website.

 ## Requirements